July 23, 2020 2 min read

 There’s nothing like a perfectly blended, nutrition packed smoothie for a quick and easy feel good treat.
 The fruit, the veggies, and everything in between sounds like the ideal mash up but truth be told that one must be extra careful of the ingredients swirling around your smoothies.

 Yogurt:Did you know that your body is packed with both good and bad microbes?
 It’s true!
 When the bad bacteria takes over you can become more prone to getting sick, feeling tired, and the over all feeling of...BLAH!
-To keep a happy system, add some probiotics like yogurt to your smoothie.
+To help keep your system a happy one, add some probiotics like yogurt to your smoothie.
 Probiotics help fight any bad bacteria that may be hanging around your gut and nourishes your stomach.
 The added bonus?
 Yogurt with added probiotics adds an extra smoothness and flavor to your smoothie-a win, win!

 Bananas:Bananas are the great neutralizer to your stomach.
-They help provide a healthy balance of the microbes in your gut and add them in for your dose of potassium.
+They help provide a healthy and normal balance of the bacteria in your gut and add them in for your daily dose of potassium.
 The dietary fibers found in bananas help improve digestion and may also help reduce inflammation.
 Consider this mighty fruit calming to the tummy.

 Ginger:For centuries, Ginger has been the mighty tummy fixer.
 Ginger helps subside any nausea, indigestion, and bloating.
 Not only will ginger add a zesty taste in your recipes, it is the natural cure for an upset stomach because of it’s natural, anti-inflammatory properties that helps reduce any sort of irritation.

 Prebiotics:Add in a dose of Wonder Drink for a prebiotic punch.
 Prebiotics nourish certain probiotic bacteria.
 This may help support gut health and promote overall health by: